ggpsystemsltd/ci-intranet/GGP-README.md

-GGP intranet, based in CodeIgniter 3.0.4
+GGP intranet v1.0 with CodeIgniter 3.0.4